-I kid you not, I never cook this sauce before using it!
-I heat it before eating it in a recipe, but I usually make it without simmering it at all.
-I find that the longer you cook a simple meatless sauce like this one, the more flavor you lose.
-I could literally drink this out of the container – that’s how flavorful it is!
+I do heat up this keto marinara sauce before eating it in a recipe, but I usually make it without simmering it at all beforehand.
+I find that the longer you cook a simple meatless tomato sauce like this one, the more flavor you lose.

 The key to this delicious keto marinara sauce is to start with the best quality tomatoes.
 We always use certified San Marzano (the brand doesn’t matter) tomatoes, and it makes a world of difference.
 It costs a bit more per can, but since you don’t eat a ton of it on keto anyway, trust me it’s worth the price (and still cheaper than a decent store-bought marinara.)

-If you can’t find, or don’t want to pay for certified San Marzano tomatoes, then any no sugar added whole tomatoes will work in this keto marinara recipe – but the flavor won’t be as good.
+If you can’t find, or don’t want to pay for certified San Marzano tomatoes, then any no sugar added whole tomatoes will work in this keto marinara sauce – but the flavor won’t be as good.

-PrintEasy Keto Marinara Sauce – Low Carb
+Easy Keto Marinara Sauce – Low Carb

 - Total Time: 5 minutes